aaronesque/gyre-lc/docs/source/user-guide/understanding-gyre-lc.rst

 Understanding GYRE-lc
 #############################

 This chapter provides a deeper look into what the GYRE-lc package does and how it works.
+The primary function of GYRE-LC is the rapid forward modeling of light curves for tidal pulsators.

+It is the first light curve synthesizer:

+- to be based on the semi-analytical formalism for modeling intensity variations detailed in :ads_citet:`Townsend:2003a` (hereafter referred to as T03),
+- to derive photospheric data from the spectral synthesis code MSG
+- to use the tidal response output from GYRE-tides :ads_citep:`Sun:2021`

+Companion irradiation is modeled using first order approximations according to :ads_citet:`Burkart:2012`, but any flux variation due to eclipsing is ignored.
+The process for light curve modeling with GYRE-LC involves 3 major steps:

+1. GYRE-tides predicts surface perturbations for each component of a binary.
+2. GYRE-LC deploys the T03 formalism using MSG for photometric intensity moments.
+3. GYRE-LC builds the light curve.

+This chapter concerns itself with steps 2 and 3.

 **********************************
 Tidally-induced Flux Variations
 **********************************

-GYRE-lc represents flux variations due to tides as a sum of intensity moments.
+In step 2, GYRE-lc represents flux variations due to tides as a sum of intensity moments.
 It adopts the semi-analytical formalism for light variations described in :ads_citealt:`Townsend:2003b`, which applies to any stellar surface perturbation that can be written as a superposition of partial perturbations.

 Accordingly, we can express perturbations to stellar radius :math:`R`, effective temperature :math:`T_\mathrm{eff}`, and surface gravity :math:`g_\eff` in the following terms: